GoDaddy vs. WordPress – Stick With a Classic or Try Something Different?

 Once again, GoDaddy offers four plans you can pick from, in this case with prices starting at $90 per month for the Economy plan and reaching up to $180 per month with the Ultimate plan.
 All plans come with a free 1-year SSL certificate, 3 dedicated IPs, and unmetered bandwidth.
 The three levels of management described during the VPS section are also available for dedicated servers.

-While pricing is always crucial when deciding which hosting provider to sign up with, you should also carefully look into what sort of features you can expect to benefit from in return for your money.
-Not everybody requires the same features of course, but a handful of features are usually a must-have.
-In this section, we’re going to cover the most essential key features every webmaster needs to be aware of.
+While pricing is always very important when deciding which hosting provider to sign up with, you should also closely look into what sort of features you can expect to benefit from in return for your money.
+Not everybody requires the exact same features of course, but a handful of features are usually a must-have.
+In this section, we’re going to cover the most important key features every webmaster needs to be aware of.

 You can get custom @domain emails with both WordPress and GoDaddy.
 In the case of WordPress, domain emails are included with every plan except the free one.
 Customers who subscribe to the Blogger, Personal or Premium plans benefit from 5 emails per each of their domains while the Business and eCommerce plans allow users to create up to 100 such emails per domain.

 GoDaddy also offers free domain emails with its shared hosting plans but the company does things a bit differently.
 You benefit from an unlimited number of emails when you sign up for any of the available plans, however, you can only use this feature for free for the first year.
 After that, you’ll need to pay a monthly subscription in order to continue benefiting from it.

 WordPress doesn’t technically offer any backup services but you can still create backups of your site regardless.
 The most common and easiest way of backing up your WordPress website is by installing and setting up one of the many backup plugins currently available.
 Many of these plugins allow you to automatically backup your site at regular intervals but you can also do it manually by using an FTP client like Filezilla.